htautau/externaltools/README.rst

 "external" tools we use (MissingMassCalculator, PileupReweighting, TauTriggerCorrections, etc.)

-The file "packages.txt" contains a list of the packages and the format of each line is as follows::
+Each bundle in bundles/ contains a list of the packages and the format of each line is as follows::

    [package name] [path to package (trunk, or a specific tag or branch) in svn]